Artwork Page for Jaguar Grinding Stone

 Not on view

-Rectangular basin made from roughened brown, grey, and peach speckled stone.
-Four legs protrude from the bottom and a stylized jaguar head from a short side, teeth bared.
+A rectangular basin is made from roughened brown, gray, and peach speckled stone.
+Four legs protrude from the bottom and a stylized jaguar head, teeth bared, is attached to one side.
 The legs are carved with a repeating diamond pattern, each diamond with a dot in the center.
 The pattern extends onto the jaguar's forehead, between large, round eyes.

 Jaguar Grinding Stone